 Chaga fraction elicited anticancer effects which were attributed to decreased tumor cell proliferation, motility and morphological changes induction.
 Of note is the fact that it produced no or low toxicity in tested normal cells.NIH Study

 - can lower blood sugar, cholesterol, and blood pressure

-If the above benefits are not convincing enough, Chaga extracts can also help crucial aspects of general health like lowering of blood pressure, sugar and cholesterol to keep us healthy and vibrant.
+If the above benefits are not convincing enough, Chaga extracts can also help crucial aspects of general health like lowering blood pressure, sugar, and cholesterol to keep us healthy and vibrant.